-This announcement was made during the “A Boundless Future: Disney Parks, Experiences and Products” presentation at D23 Expo 2022.
-Disney Parks, Experiences and Products Chairman Josh D’Amaro shared the news during a brief segment about the future of the new neighborhoods at EPCOT.
+This announcement was made during the “A Boundless Future: Disney Parks, Experiences and Products” presentation at last years’ D23 Expo.
+During that presentation, Disney Parks, Experiences and Products Chairman Josh D’Amaro shared the news as part of a brief segment about the future of the new neighborhoods at EPCOT.

 As long time readers no doubt know, Figment is my favorite Disney character.
 Always will be.
 Not because of the current attraction or his personality today, but because of what he was in the original Journey into Imagination in the 1980s through mid-1990s.
 He was whimsical and inquisitive, funny and endearing.

 Figment embodied the best things about childhood curiosity, and resonated deeply with adults who saw a little bit of their kids in Figment (or vice versa), and both kids and adults who saw a little of themselves in the character.
 The reason for the original Figment’s success is profoundly simple: he showed us all the best of ourselves.

 My obsession with all things Journey into Imagination, Figment and Dreamfinder have been well-documented on this blog.
 In a matter of speaking, this original EPCOT Center attraction and these characters were my one little spark into Disney fandom.

 As a dorky adult, I scoured eBay and grew a formidable Figment collection after Sarah and I first returned together to Walt Disney World.
 A few years later, I had the good fortune of meeting Tony Baxter and briefly discuss the original pavilion with him.

 While this news is not nearly as exciting as Journey into Imagination 3.0 would be (a perpetual entry in my D23 Expo Wishlist for Walt Disney World), it’s still an exciting announcement.
 It was says to me that Walt Disney World hasn’t forgotten about Figment.